 At baseball camps (also known as baseball clinics), recruits will receive specialized instruction in fielding, pitching and hitting, often by college coaches and staff from the college hosting the event.
 In addition to connecting with college coaches, athletes also benefit from instruction at a higher, and possibly even pro baseball, level.
 Recruits are able to play against the athletes they are competing against for roster spots and see what level of competition is out there.
 If a coach is unable to come see a recruit compete in person, these events can be a great way to get evaluated.

 Most college baseball camps don’t require an invitation to attend, but that doesn’t mean recruits need to attend all of them.
 Athletes need to be honest about their abilities and expectations.
 If they are not likely to play Division 1 baseball, they shouldn’t attend a camp at a Division 1 school with Division 1-level recruits.

 Insider tip: Multiple colleges might be represented at a single baseball camp.
 Potential recruits who cannot make it to the specific camp of a target school should find out if the coaching staff will attend other camps.
 Finding a baseball camp at which multiple target schools will be participating offers more bang for the buck.

-Use our events finder tool below to find recruiting events in your area.
+We are continuously adding new camps to this list, so check back often to find more camp opportunities!
 If you have any questions, please give us a call at 866-495-5172.